 Lewis’ book is worth reading for its erudition and descriptions of the Medieval Model.
 However, a similar book needs to be written from the point of view of Tradition.

 Nevertheless, the book suffers from a fatal flaw: Lewis regards the Model as something along the lines of a scientific theory, that is, as a likely story on the same level as competing likely stories.
 This is quite untrue.
 The Medievals, and Aquinas in particular, were quite aware of the ambiguous logical status of a physical theory whose purpose is to “save the appearances”.
 The Medieval Model, on the contrary, is not a theory of the physical world.
 Rather, it is an esoteric teaching that describes the inner states of consciousness, and needs to be read as such.

-The Modern Model – of the upward progress of the human race into more and more freedom, equality, and fraternity – is that cannot survive close scrutiny.
+The Modern Model — of the upward progress of the human race into more and more freedom, equality, and fraternity — is the one that cannot survive close scrutiny.
 “Medieval” is used as an insult signifying ignorance and obscurity.
 In psychological terms, that is called Projection.